Harald Christian Brüning Link copied

 Harald Christian Brüning is the Director of The Macau Post Daily newspaper.
 He speaks German, Spanish, Portuguese and English.
-During the course of an eventful career spanning nearly four decades, Brüning has worked for some of the world’s biggest news agencies, eventually setting up his own English-language newspaper focusing on local news in Macau.
+During the course of an eventful career spanning nearly four decades, Brüning has worked for some of the world’s biggest news agencies, eventually setting up his own English-language newspaper focusing on local news in Macao.

 Born 10 June 1953, in Rieden, Germany, Brüning grew up with three older boys and a menagerie of animals including two horses in Helmstedt, a small town in Lower Saxony surrounded by lush green trees and fields.
 His father was a cavalry officer and a horse-riding instructor, while his mother was a nursery school teacher.